Howard Keel: Early life

-Keel was born in Gillespie, Illinois, United States, to Navyman-turned-coalminer Homer Keel, and his wife, Grace Margaret (née Osterkamp).
-Keel was the younger of the couple's children, after elder son Frederick William Keel.
-The family was so poor that a teacher would often provide Keel with his lunch.
+Keel was born in Gillespie, Illinois, the younger of two sons born to Navyman-turned-coalminer Homer Keel and his wife, Grace Margaret (née Osterkamp).
+Howard's elder brother was Frederick William Keel.
 After his father's death in 1930, Keel and his mother moved to California, where he graduated from Fallbrook High School at age 17.
 He worked various odd jobs until settling at Douglas Aircraft Company as a "traveling representative".
 He was a long haul truck driver.